hayamizum/CactusAlgorithm/README.md

 # Project Introduction

-This project aims at graph realization of a given two-dimensional distance matrix.
+This project aims at computing a graph realization of a given distance matrix.
 A distance matrix contains the distances between all object pairs.
 For example, if a distance matrix of 10 objects is given, then there should be 10×10 elements.
 A realization is a graph G(V,E) whose shortest path distances between all pairs of objects are the same as given in the distance matrix.
-This project focuses on building a minimum realization with the minimum sum of all edges in the graph.
+In the case when the input distances are realized by a cactus graph or a fully labeled graph, the program outputs its unique optimal realization (i.e., a realization that minimizes the sum of edge-weights of all edges of the graph).

 This project is written in Python and can be run in a Python environment.